epandurski/hydra_login2f/README.md

 # Set this to the URL for your Redis server instance.
 REDIS_URL = 'redis://localhost:6379/0'

-# Set this to the URL for your PostgreSQL server instance.
+# Set this to the URL for your SQL database server instance.
+PostgreSQL
+# and MySQL are supported out of the box.
 SQLALCHEMY_DATABASE_URI = ''

 # SMTP server connection parameters.
 You should set `MAIL_DEFAULT_SENDER`